nicholaswmin/timerify/README.md

 ### `timerify(fn)`

-Instruments and returns a `function`.
+Instruments a `function` and returns it.
 You then use the instrumented function as usual & every time it's called, the function durations are logged.